GPII/universal/documentation/ProductionSetupInstructions.md

 ## Stop the VM

-To stop the VM run the following command:
+To stop the VM, run the following command:

 ```
 vagrant halt